William Walker (surgeon): Honours

+In 1870 after the death of William Mackenzie, he was appointed Surgeon Oculist in Scotland to Queen Victoria.
 Walker was elected President of the Royal College of Surgeons of Edinburgh for the years 1871-1872.
-In 1870 after the death of William Mackenzie, he was appointed Surgeon Oculist in Scotland to Queen Victoria.
-When the Ophthalmological Society (later the Royal College of Ophthalmologists) was founded by Sir William Bowman in 1880, Walker was elected Vice President.
+In 1873 he was elected a member of the Harveian Society of Edinburgh.
+When the Ophthalmological Society (later the Royal College of Ophthalmologists) was founded by Sir William Bowman in 1880, Walker was elected vice president.

 Later life and death

 Walker did not marry.
 He died at home in 47 Northumberland Street, Edinburgh on 16 August 1885.